 A Consumer Proposal is a binding legal agreement made between a person and their unsecured creditors.
 By law, only a Licensed Bankruptcy Trustee (such as David Sklar & Associates) may submit and oversee a Consumer Proposal.
 The costs of the Trustee are included in the one monthly payment that you will be making to the Trustee for disbursement to your unsecured creditors.
 For additional information, visit our main Consumer Proposal page or call us for a Free Consultation at 416-498-9200.

 Find out if a Consumer Proposal is right for you!
 Speak with the experts at David Sklar & Associates (Licensed Insolvency Trustees).
 With six offices in the Greater Toronto Area, David Sklar & Associates is one of Toronto’s most trusted filers of Consumer Proposals – put our experience to work for you.
-Call 416-498-9200 or get started with our Quick Assessment Form to book your Free Consultation and Get Help Now!
+Call 416-498-9200 or Contact Us to book your Free Consultation and Get Help Now!

 If your debt problems seem insurmountable – we can help.
 At David Sklar & Associates, our Licensed Debt ProfessionalsTM have the experience and knowledge to help you get out of debt.
 During your consultation, we will help you understand what your current financial situation is, how best to fix it, and how to move on to a better life.
 With six offices in the Greater Toronto Area – we are here to help.